Cornutum/tcases/Tcases-Guide.md

 Well, there's yet another dimension of variation.
 One file -- so many dimensions!

-You can model this complex sort of input as a "variable set" (or "varSet"), using the `members` property.
-With a varSet, you can describe a single logical input as a set of multiple variable definitions.
-A varSet can even contain another varSet, creating a hierarchy of logical inputs that can be extended to any number of levels.
+You can model this complex sort of input as a "variable set", using the `members` property.
+With a variable set, you can describe a single logical input as a set of multiple variable definitions.
+A variable set can even contain another variable set, creating a hierarchy of logical inputs that can be extended to any number of levels.

 For example, the single `file` input to the `find` command can modeled by the following <A name="exampleEnv">variable set